NVIDIA/aistore/docs/etl.md

              fieldRef:
                fieldPath: spec.nodeName
     ```
-    This will allow the target to assign an ETL container to the same machine/node that the target is working on.

 ## `build` request

-Build simplifies the flow of creating an ETL.
-It is recommended to try the ETL feature and for simple transform functions.
-If you are familiar with [FasS](https://en.wikipedia.org/wiki/Function_as_a_service) then you probably will find this type of starting ETL most intuitive.

-This request requires writing the `transform` function (see example below) that takes input object bytes as a parameter and must return output bytes (the content of the transformed object).
+You can write your own custom `transform` function (see example below) that takes input object bytes as a parameter and must return output bytes (the content of the transformed object).
+You can then use `build` request to execute this `transform` on the entire distributed dataset.

-It is also possible to install the required dependencies if the function uses non-standard packages/libraries.
+In effect, you can skip the entire step of writing your own Dockerfile and building custom ETL container - the `build` capability allows to skip this step entirely.

+> First time users: it is recommended to startr with simple, Hello, World! type transformations.

+> If you are familiar with [FasS](https://en.wikipedia.org/wiki/Function_as_a_service) then you probably will find this type of starting ETL most intuitive.

 ### Runtimes

-Runtimes determine in which languages it is possible to write the `transform` function.
+AIS-ETL provides a number of *runtimes* out of the box.
+Each *runtime* determines the language of your custom `transform` function and the set of pre-installed packages and tools that your `transform` can utilize.

-Currently, these runtimes are supported:
+Currently, the following runtimes are supported:

 | Name | Description |
 | --- | --- |
 | `python2` | `python:2.7.18` is used to run the code. |
 | `python3` | `python:3.8.5` is used to run the code. |

-Since the number of runtimes is limited we recommend using [`init` request](#init-request) when you have bigger needs.
+We will be adding more *runtimes* in the future, with the plans to support the most popular ETL toolchains.
+Still, since the number of supported  *runtimes* will always remain somewhat limited, there's always the second way: build your own ETL container and deploy it via [`init` request](#init-request).

 ## `init` request